Sriworks1/CouponAcceptanceAnalysis/README.md

 ![Summary](./docs/images/coffee_time.png)

 More analysis is in the notebook linked [here](./Coupon%20Data%20Analysis.ipynb).

-Thanks
+### Next Steps

+1. Continue the analysis combining multiple demographic dimensions.
+2. Create a model that takes the demographics and provide a prediction of coupon acceptance.